 Project collection administrators

-Responsible for account or collection-level settings.
+Responsible for organization or collection-level settings.
 These include:

 - Manage billing

 - Add and manage team projects